swamp-agr/blaze-textual/README.markdown

 # Important note for users of GHCi and Template Haskell

-To achieve excellent performance for rendering floating point numbers, this package uses the [double-conversion](http://hackage.haskell.org/package/double-conversion) package.
+To achieve excellent performance for rendering floating point numbers, this package can optionally use the [double-conversion](http://hackage.haskell.org/package/double-conversion) package.

-Unfortunately, due to bugs in GHC, some uses of GHCi and Template Haskell can crash if this package is loaded.
+Unfortunately, due to bugs in GHC, some uses of GHCi and Template Haskell can crash if the double-conversion package is used.
+As a result, this package's use of double-conversion is disabled by default.

 * [5289: Can't use ghci with a library linked against libstdc++](http://hackage.haskell.org/trac/ghc/ticket/5289) (fixed